-The evaluation of costs for different futures can be considered an examination of the quantitative risk associated with the higher-cost futures for natural gas price and carbon, particularly on resource portfolios developed by AURORA assuming planning case conditions for natural gas price and carbon.
+The cost evaluation for different futures can be considered an examination of the quantitative risk associated with the higher-cost futures for natural gas and carbon prices, particularly on resource portfolios developed by AURORA assuming planning case conditions for natural gas price and carbon.
 The company also performed a stochastic risk analysis on the 24 resource portfolios, in which portfolio costs were computed for 20 different iterations for the studied stochastic risk variables: natural gas price, hydroelectric production, and system load.
 Collectively, between the portfolio cost evaluation under different natural gas/carbon cost assumptions and the numerous stochastic runs, risk is quantitatively captured over a wide range of potential futures.